jonnymind/SIRPAS/Source/Base_System/Combat/Simplified_Combat.md

 instead, which acts as a sort of base for everyone trying to swing a weapon.

-In the most extreme cases, a player might wish to go along with its companions, just using using an __instinctive defence__.

-### Fight Duration {#BaM-m-simplified-combat-fight-duration}

-In terms of fight length, each contest lasts a number of rounds equal to the number of participants.

 ### Fight Resolution {#BaM-m-simplified-combat-fight-resolution}

-The fight is performed in the following order:
-1. Everyone involved rolls on the selected skill.
-1. To each roll, add the __dominance__ of the skill chosen by every character, and if present, also the __dominance__ of their weapon.
-1. Order the scores from each party in decreasing values.
-1. The top score in one party is matched against the top of the other;
-   the second highest on one side is matched against the second highest on the other; and so on.
-1. Considering the lowest score in each pair, add the __dominance__ of the armour of the losing character, if present.
-1. If the lower score is still lower after adding the armour __dominance__, the roll counts as a _victory_ for the other character; otherwise, it is discarded.
-1. The party realising the highest number of victories is the winning side.
+The simplified combat starts with a multi-contest; each participant uses the skill it prefers to use in this context (possibly, the highest one).
+If they have a weapon, the characters will also add its __dominance__.

-In case the number of victories is the same on each side, repeat the procedure.
+In case the number of points scored in the multi-contest is the same on each side, repeat the procedure.

+The final victory can be granted after a given number of rounds; 1, 3 or 5.
+The **GM** will decide how many rounds the fight will last in advance.

-The effect of winning is determined by the circumstances and the number of critical successes/failures on each party.
+The effect of winning is determined by the circumstances.
 For example, a tavern brawl is hardly lethal, and a "friendly" swordfight (i.e. in order to subdue or dissuade an opponent) might simply end with the surrender of the losing party.

 If you _want_ to determine the result of winning or losing the fight with more precision, you _can_ use the following rules.

-## Injury Generation in basic combat (optional) {#BaM-m-simplified-combat-injury}

-If the fight is serious, the losing party will receive:
-* Two light wounds for each defeat.
-* Two serious wounds for each critical failure.
-* Two heavy wounds for each critical success in the winning party.

-The winning party takes two serious injuries for each critical failure.

-> Critical results are evaluated taking each pair of rolls as a contest, _after_ assigning the skill and weapon _dominance_ on the initial roll, but before adding the armor _dominance_.

-### Damage Ranking {#BaM-m-simplified-combat-damage-ranking}

-The injuries are randomly distributed by a ranking (without draws) on either __body__ or __mind__, depending on the type of fight in which the party was involved.

-1. List the wounds the receiving party will take, in increasing order of severity (light to heavy).
-1. Assign as many wounds as necessary to match the __disable level__ to the last ranked, starting from top (the lightest wounds first).
-1. Continue with the second-last ranked, until all the wounds are assigned.

-Example: a party of four characters receive 6 light, 1 serious and 2 heavy wounds _physical wounds_; all the characters have DL/W=4.
-1. the characters perform a draw-free ranking on __body__.
-1. The last classified receives 4 light wounds and is knocked out.
-1. the second-last receives 2 light, 1 serious and 1 heavy wound, and is knocked out;
-1. the third-last receives the remaining heavy wound and is still in the fight.

-> Notice that the negative modifier for __injury points__ applies to _any_
-action, including the fight resolution rolls.
+### Fight Duration {#BaM-m-simplified-combat-fight-duration}

+In terms of fight length, each round (multi-contest) lasts a number of combat turns equal to the number of participants of the largest party.

+For example, if three parties with 4, 5 and 6 members respectively are facing each other, each round will last 6 turns (usually, 10 seconds each, so one minute per round).

 ### Fight Continuation {#BaM-m-simplified-combat-fight-continuation}

-If the characters so desire, they can continue fighting, repeating the _fight resolution_ and the _damage ranking_, until there is someone standing.
+If the characters so desire, they can continue fighting until the losing party is ultimately defeated (all of its characters are disabled) or decides to flee.

+## Injury Generation in Simplified Combat (optional) {#BaM-m-simplified-combat-injury}

+In simplified combat, a losing character receives a number of **DP** equal to the inverse of its (in)success margin.
+For example, if it loses with a **SM** of -6, it receices 6 **DP**.

+The character can then use any sensible mitigation (armor or skills, if possible) to reduce the raw **DP**.

+A *critical failure* means that the character receives a *heavy wound* automatically.